-Designed to meet Hawai'i Preparatory Academy’s goal to create a high school science building focused on the study of alternative energy, the 6100 sf Energy Lab inspires students to experiment with renewable energy technologies.
+Designed to meet Hawai'i Preparatory Academy’s goal to create a high school science building focused on the study of alternative energy, the 6,100-sf Energy Lab inspires students to experiment with renewable energy technologies.

-The award-winning building employs photovoltaics and wind turbines to meet its energy needs (it uses no more energy than it generates over the course of a year), harvests rainwater to meet its potable water needs, uses natural ventilation, and has views outdoors from 100% of its occupied spaces.
+The award-winning building employs photovoltaics and wind turbines to meet its energy needs (using no more energy than it generates over the course of a year), harvests rainwater to meet its potable water needs, uses natural ventilation, and has views outdoors from 100% of its occupied spaces.
 To promote environmental literacy, students can monitor the building’s energy use in real time.

-The design supports project-based learning, a key component in 21st century learning pedagogies, and encourages scientific study both indoors and out.
+The design supports project-based learning, a key component in 21st-century learning pedagogies, and encourages scientific study both indoors and out.
 Project ideas are conceived by teams in a project room, simulated at computer workstations, fabricated in the research lab or in workshops, and tested on the building grounds.